 This work suggests that submersed herbicide applications can control populations of Cuban bulrush but may also harm desirable plant species in the short term.
 The fact that no herbicides affected belowground tissues of lotus or submersed tissues of Cuban bulrush suggest that plants could recover from herbicide applications due to nutrient reserves stored in these tissues.
-However, some of the herbicides used require more time than the eight WAT plants were given before symptomology occurs.
-Therefore, plants receiving these treatments may not have had sufficient time for effects due to herbicides to appear on belowground or submersed tissues (respectively) of each species.
-The 52 WAT harvest will determine if any of the herbicides used can deliver long term control of Cuban bulrush.

-It is important to note that Cuban bulrush spread rapidly across the mesocosms, which may lead to interspecific competition with American lotus during the remainder of this study.
-Additionally, a majority (>95%) of the Cuban bulrush plants had not yet flowered.
-Watson and Madsen (2014) noted that Cuban bulrush plants treated pre-flowering were more susceptible to many herbicides than plants treated post-flowering.
-Future studies should investigate the submersed use of herbicides post-flowering on Cuban bulrush.
+It is important to note that Cuban bulrush spread rapidly across the mesocosms, which may have led to interspecific competition with American lotus.
+Additionally, a majority (>95%) of the Cuban bulrush plants had not yet flowered prior to treatment.
+Watson and Madsen (2014) noted that Cuban bulrush plants treated pre-flowering were more susceptible to foliar applications of herbicides than plants treated post-flowering.